-Here, I write about the profound effect the amalgamation of science & art has on our life and how our understanding of the world depends on it.
-I also write about the books I read, in the hopes of inspiring others to read them too.
+Here, I write about the profound effect the amalgamation of science & art has on our lives and how our understanding of the world depends on it, life as a science communicator, and also about the books I read, in the hopes of inspiring others to read them too.

 Feel free to navigate through my personal and professional work and get to know me.